sunfounder/euler-kit/docs/source/pyproject/py_alarm_siren_lamp.rst

 7.3 Alarm Siren Lamp
 =======================

-In life (or in the movie), you can often see the police lights.
-It is generally used to maintain traffic, play a warning role, is an important prop to protect people's lives and property safety, often in police cars, engineering vehicles, fire trucks, emergency vehicles.
-If you see its lights or hear its sound, then you have to beware, which means you (or around the people) may be in danger.
+Police lights are often visible in real life (or in movies).
+Usually, it is used to maintain traffic, serve as a warning device, and serve as an important safety prop for officers, emergency vehicles, fire trucks, and engineering vehicles.
+When you see its lights or hear its sound, you must be careful, which means you (or those around you) may be in danger.

-Here we use LEDs and buzzers to create a small warning light, and a slide switch to activate it.
+An LED and buzzer are used here to create a small warning light, which is activated by a slide switch.

 **Schematic**

 |sch_alarm_siren_lamp|

-* GP17 is connected to the middle pin of the slider switch after connecting a 10kΩ resistor in series, which enables the slider to output high or low level when toggled to the left or right.
+* GP17 is connected to the middle pin of the slider, along with a 10K resistor and a capacitor (filter) in parallel to GND, which allows the slider to output a steady high or low level when toggled to the left or right.
-* When GP15 goes high, the S8050 (NPN transistor) turns on and the passive buzzer starts to sound.
-The passive buzzer is programmed to gradually increase in frequency, thus producing a siren sound with a modulation effect.
+* As soon as GP15 is high, the NPN transistor conducts, causing the passive buzzer to start sounding.
+This passive buzzer is programmed to gradually increase in frequency to produce a siren sound.
-* The GP16 is connected to the LED and is also programmed to change its brightness periodically to simulate the effect of a siren.
+* An LED is connected to GP16 and is programmed to periodically change its brightness in order to simulate a siren.

 **Wiring**